 Canberra’s Park Hyatt Hotel is considered by many to be the grand dame of Canberra hotels, and for good reason.

-From spectacularly large marbled bathrooms to a stand alone fitness centre with state of the art equipment, and the best high tea in town, this is true five star luxury.
+From spectacularly large marbled bathrooms to a stand alone fitness centre with state of the art equipment, and the best high tea in town, the Park Hyatt Canberra is true five star luxury.

 I liked this hotel a little bit more the longer I stayed.
 It is one of the few Park Hyatt Hotels globally that did not close during covid, a clever decision by General Manager Fredrick Arul, as the hotel is already buzzing and back to regular pre-covid occupancy numbers and service.